-Our Making Lab has played host to many development stages in bicrophonics over 10+ years, including interaction development for bike-as-instrument and bike-to-bike communication along with hardware design improvements.
+Our Making Lab has played host to many stages in bicrophonic developments over 10+ years, including interaction for bike-as-instrument, bike-to-bike communication along with hardware design updates.

 Sensory Bike Development

 The Sensory Bike, now completed, was first prototyped back in 2013 by Kaffe, Dave, Ryan and Cat.
 In March 2016 we were delighted to welcome Sukander Kartadinata for an Interaction Residency, coming to work with Kaffe to develop the sonic bike into more of an instrument.
 Our aim was to enable the rider to play the sound from the bike by how they ride.
 Not just to trigger a different sample in a different way, but to allow for example the rider to cycle through a sound or synthesize it directly by their pedalling.
 Following this, extensive development took place during Kaffe’s Berlin based Edgard Varèse professorship in 2016 which realised the completion of the Sensory Bike.

 In hind site these can be seen to work brilliantly, but in low light only.
 MORE